Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 10. MS-Access Live data in Excel-2

-If you have gone through the second Article Opening dBase Files directly, then you already know what we are going to explore here and have a general idea by now as to how to send output data into external databases without linking them to MS-Access.
+If you’ve already read the second article, Opening dBase Files Directly, you should now have a good idea of what we are about to explore—namely, how to send output data into external databases without linking them to Microsoft Access.

 Sample SQL for External dBase Table.

-Before going into that, let us take a closer look at the sample SQL that brings in data from a dBase Table through a Query, without linking the table into the MS-Access database.
+Before we dive into output operations, let’s take a closer look at a sample SQL statement that retrieves data from a dBase table through a query—without linking the table to the Access database.

-NB: If you don’t have a dBase Table, to try out these examples, you can create dBase Tables by exporting one or more of your Access Tables into a separate folder on your disk.
-You don’t have to install a dBase Application on your machine.
-Necessary ODBC Driver Files are already installed by MS Office on your machine.
+Note: If you don’t already have a dBase table to test with, you can easily create one by exporting one or more of your Access tables into a separate folder on your disk.
+You don’t need to install a dBase application on your machine—the required ODBC driver files are already included with Microsoft Office.

 SELECT Employees.* FROM Employees IN 'C:\MydBase'[DBASE IV;];